momentohq/public-dev-docs/docs/mediastore/enhancements/live-reactions.md

   - reactions
 ---

-# Adding live emoji reactions to a video stream
+# Adding real-time emoji reactions to a video stream

 Interactivity plays a significant role in viewer experience.
-Adding reactions to significants events or sharing emotions with other viewers adds a sense of community and engagement you can't find through media streaming alone.
-In this tutorial, you’ll set up a live emoji reactions overlay on a video player.
-With **Momento Topics**, emoji reactions appear in real time as users interact, allowing for a lively and engaging viewing experience.
+Sending reactions and sharing emotions with other viewers adds a sense of community and engagement you can't find through media streaming alone.
+In this tutorial, you’ll set up a real-time emoji overlay on a video player.
+With **Momento Topics**, emoji reactions appear instantly as users interact, allowing for a lively and engaging viewing experience.

 :::info
 You can skip straight to a complete [example in GitHub](https://github.com/momentohq/demo-video-streaming) or follow along the tutorial below to build a simple implementation yourself.
 :::

-## Sequence of events
+## How it works

 ```mermaid
 sequenceDiagram